About Us Contact Shop

 Silas and I had been in Asia for the past 5 months, and we could remember a sort of feeling as we drove through the city to our Airbnb of, “This is it.
 This is Europe.”
 Centuries-old minarets towered above buildings as the Bosphorus churned beneath old bridges.

-Popular western European countries such as France and the UK may have a lot to offer, but there are things they are definitely lacking in.
-Things such as a slower pace of life, a warmth lost in most cities, a stronger connection to the past, and a lifestyle that comes with a lower price tag.
+Popular western European countries such as France and the UK have a lot to offer, but there are things they are definitely lacking in.
+Things such as a slower pace of life, a warmth lost in most cities, a stronger connection to the past, and breathtaking architecture that feels otherworldly.

 And I’m being serious when I talk about the warmth!
 There were so many times when we were offered thing for free.
 I remember one very rainy night, Silas and I were stuck in a coffee house waiting for our Uber.
 Because of traffic issues, our driver took a while to get to us (I think around 20 minutes).
-So while waiting, the kind owner of the cafe came up to us and gave us hot comforting pomegranate tea.
+So while waiting, the kind owner of the cafe gave us hot, comforting pomegranate tea.
 This is something I will never forget.

-So when you visit Istanbul, be prepared to be surprised by the hospitality shown by the locals.
+So when you visit, be prepared to be surprised by the hospitality of the locals, and all of the fun and incredible things to do in Istanbul!

-I may be a bit partial towards this one since our Airbnb was literally half a block from it, but.. you need to see the Galata Tower.
+I may be a bit partial towards this one since our Airbnb was literally half a block from it, but you need to see the Galata Tower and its surrounding neighborhood.

 The tower, ranging back to 1348, is massive and offers amazing views of the city.
 Surrounded by cute shops and sidewalk cafes, you can treat yourself to gelato served (literally) underneath the shadow of the tower.

 Walking into this old hotel is like stepping into a different era.
-With turn of the century architecture and furnishings, its where old-world grandeur and Automan opulence meet.
+With turn of the century interior, its where old-world grandeur and Automan opulence meet.

-Even if you’re not staying there, you need to stop there for tea or a Turkish coffee.
+Even if you’re not staying there, you need to stop there for tea or a Turkish coffee and sweets.
 As you relax with your drink, you can listen to 1940’s music play softly in the background and imagine that you’ve stepped into a different decade.

-Fun Fact!
-Agatha Christie wrote the book, “Murder on the Orient Express” while staying at the Para Palace!
+Fun Fact: Agatha Christie wrote the book, “Murder on the Orient Express” while staying at the Pera Palace!
 Istanbul is where her story first starts out so it only seems fitting.

 The Blue Mosque

-If you’re going to see mosques, make sure this one is first on your list.
-The courtyard of the Blue Mosque is massive with minarets towering above you and the domes of the mosque making you feel like you’re on a movie set.
+The courtyard of the Blue Mosque is massive with minarets towering above you, and the domes of the mosque making you feel like you’re on a movie set.

-Inside you will hear prayers being chanted and see beautifully painted ceilings and large pillars.
-Find a place to sit for awhile and take in the ancient atmosphere of the mosque.
+So find a place to sit for awhile and take in the ancient atmosphere of this mosque.

 Try a Traditional Hammam